 Alternative investments are commonly used to reduce overall investment risk through diversification.
 Often, alternative investments carry the characteristics of being (as cited in Burton and Jacobsen 2001; Campbell 2005; Conovor et al. 2007; Eling and Marek 2011; Fassas 2012);

 Based on a review of the literature and data acquired from investment fund managers, the four alternative asset classes could offer three potential advantages to an investment portfolio: diversification, higher return potential, and access to innovative investment strategies.
-The advantages obtained from investing in art/antiques, collectible cars, wines, and precious metals are explained as follows;
+The advantages obtained from investing in art/antiques, collectable cars, wines, and precious metals are explained as follows;

 It is reiterated that diversification does not always assure profit or loss.
 Instead, alternative investments cover a diverse range of categories, styles, and philosophies, which are different for each investment fund manager responsible for running them.
 Even though it was found that investment managers differed in their individual risk and return characteristics, they shared common characteristics that overlapped within the alternative asset class investments.